jdoiro3/Git-DAG/README.md

 # Git-DAG

-Have you ever wanted to visualize your Git repo?
+Have you ever wanted to visualize your entire Git repo?
 Well, now you can.

 ![](/images/dag.png?raw=true)